Gerry McCambridge

 In 1999, the International Magicians Society presented Gerry with the “Merlin Award” for “Mentalist of the Decade”.
 Gerry was the first mentalist in history to receive the Merlin award for mentalism since the organizations inception in 1968.

 In 2002 Gerry wrote his first TV script titled “The Mentalist” and took it out to Los Angeles to pitch it to the major networks.
 Jeff Zucker, the president of NBC witnessed Gerry’s live performances many times, and instantly licensed the special for his network.
 Gerry became the creator, executive producer and star of the hit prime-time network television special "The Mentalist” which started airing to 6.2 million viewers in the United States on May 12, 2004.
 The show then aired in Canada, South Africa, Korea, The Middle East, New Zealand, India, Thailand, Australia, Denmark, The Netherlands, Malaysia and the United Kingdom.

 In 2004 the Psychic Entertainers Association, an international organization of his peers, awarded Gerry for his “Outstanding Contributions to the Art of Mentalism.”

 Also in the summer of 2004 Gerry performed his one man show “The Mentalist” to critical acclaim Off-Broadway in New York City and made his acting debut in the movie "Mattie Fresno and the Holofulx Universe."

 In 2005 the Psychic Entertainers Association again awarded Gerry.
 This time he received the “Mentalist of the Year” award.

 Gerry performed for a year of sold out performances at the Rampart Casino.
 From there, Gerry moved his show to the Legendary Stardust Casino.
 When the Stardust closed its doors for implosion, Gerry moved his show to Hooters Hotel and Casino.
+Two years later, Gerry closed his show at Hooters Casino and moved it to The V Theater at the Planet Hollywood Casino.